Jim's F-Toy gets pro 571 gear installs

 Jim is in the process of building up an F-Toy....first, a little background on F-Toys....
 An F-Toy is a Formula Toyota, a Special class rock crawling vehicle with a tube chassis made to sit on top an existing Toyota pickup frame.
 The class was started a few years ago and now close to 100 chassis’ have been sold by Hendrix Motor Sports.
 The idea is to have very consistent vehicles so the competition comes more from driver and spotter instead of who can throw the most money into a rig.
 In competition, the vehicles are very competitive within the class and even with Pro-Mod vehicles when facing them.
 In fact, in the 2008 King of the Hammers Race, the F-Toys did really well stacked up against unlimited vehicles (Moon buggies, Linked, Dana 60’s, LS6 V8’s, etc).

-On the trail, where Jim plans to spend most of his time, the rigs perform incredibly well.
+On the trail, where Jim plans to spend most of his time, the rig is expected to perform well.
 The 22re power plants are reliable, the power to weight ratio is sufficient (approx. 3000 lbs), the balance front to rear is near perfect (with the drive train moved back approx. 8” in the chassis), and the rigs just plain work.
 You can see Jim's build up thread on pirate.

 This is some of what Jim is putting into the build....